Alan Turing Institute: History

+Organisation

 The Alan Turing Institute is an independent private-sector legal entity, operating not-for-profit and as a charity.
 It is a joint venture among the University of Cambridge, the University of Edinburgh, the University of Oxford, University College London (UCL) and the University of Warwick, selected on the basis of international peer review.
 In 2018, the institute was joined by eight additional university partners: Queen Mary University of London, University of Leeds, University of Manchester, University of Newcastle, University of Southampton, University of Birmingham, University of Exeter and University of Bristol.

 The Engineering and Physical Sciences Research Council (EPSRC), the primary funder of the institute, is also a member of the joint venture.
 The primary responsibility for establishing the Alan Turing Institute has been assigned to the EPSRC, with continuing engagement in the shaping of the institute from the Department for Business, Energy and Industrial Strategy (BEIS) and the Government Office for Science.

-The chair of the Alan Turing Institute, appointed in July 2022, is Doug Gurr; the institute director and chief executive, appointed in 2018, is Sir Adrian Smith.
+In 2024 there were 440 staff members, and as of 2025, "over 400 researchers collaborate[d] at the Turing", without information how many were actually employed.